 Afterwards, he told me that I looked like someone famous or maybe I just looked like I should be famous.
 That felt good.

-Some of my 'coming out journal' entries read more like
+Some of my 'coming out journal' entries read more like the confessions of a convicted felon instead of just a confused kid |

 1) I thought it was a provocative title